cakephp/docs/en/tutorials-and-examples/bookmarks/intro.rst

         FOREIGN KEY bookmark_key(bookmark_id) REFERENCES bookmarks(id)
     );

+You may have noticed that the ``bookmarks_tags`` table used a composite primary key.
+CakePHP supports composite primary keys almost everywhere, making it easier to build multi-tenanted applications.

-The table and column name choices are not arbitrary.
+The table and column names we used were not arbitrary.
 By using CakePHP's :doc:`naming conventions </intro/conventions>`, we can leverage CakePHP better and avoid having to configure the framework.
 CakePHP is flexible enough to accommodate even inconsistent legacy database schemas, but adhering to the conventions will save you time.